Moving and Upgrading Databases Safely

 In Laravel's migration system, we structure these as separate migration files with clear naming conventions: add_status_column_to_orders for schema, backfill_order_status_from_legacy_field for data.
 The ordering ensures the schema change runs first.

 For data migrations that touch millions of rows, we use background jobs with progress tracking.
 The migration file dispatches the job; the job batches the data transformation.
+Each batch must be idempotent so that a partial failure followed by a retry does not corrupt already-migrated rows.
 This keeps the deploy fast and the data migration observable.

 Multi-Tenant Migration Patterns

 Running database migrations across multiple tenants introduces coordination challenges that single-database applications do not face.
-In the multi-tenant Laravel systems we build, we have settled on patterns that handle both shared-database and database-per-tenant architectures.
+These patterns handle both shared-database and database-per-tenant architectures in multi-tenant Laravel systems.

 Shared database (tenant column)